November 8, 2018

 Our fourth recommendation for the best GTD apps is Nirvana.

-Nirvana is a cloud-based task manager which is specifically built for the implementation of GTD method.
+Nirvana is a cloud-based task manager which is specifically built for the implementation of the GTD method.
 The application comes with built-in features of how much time and energy a task will need to complete, along with an option to set due dates to stay on track with the upcoming projects.

 The application also comes pre-loaded with lists labeled as next, waiting, scheduled, and someday which make clarifying and organizing step of implementing GTD method extremely convenient to implement.